More chess stars are denouncing a cheating billionaire

 It started with good intentions: Raise funds for pandemic relief in India, the world’s hardest-hit country in measures of death and devastation by COVID.
 The biggest names were set to play, including five-time world chess champion Viswanathan Anand.
-Among his opponents was Nikhil Kamath, the country’s youngest billionaire, who made his fortune by co-founding a brokerage company.
+Among his opponents was the country’s youngest billionaire, Nikhil Kamath, who made his fortune by co-founding a brokerage company.

 But as the game progressed, Anand, who was universally expected to lay waste to his billionaire opponent, faced a series of suspiciously flawless moves from Kamath.
 They were so computerlike that onlookers wondered if Kamath was running an engine in violation of the rules.
 Miraculously, the billionaire won.
 The game of a lifetime.